an-do/MeFAST/README.md

 2. DeFAST, DGSM, SobolMethod folders: implementation of each method (DGSM, DeFAST, Sobol) is to help reproduce our results.

 ## Reproducing results and figures in the manuscript
-1. If you would like to reproduce combine ranking result as in the manuscript, please go to either HIV or Cancer model directory, under Figures folder, call the function combine_methods_fig.m.
+1. Pre-simulated results are stored as .mat file under Figures folder of each model (E.g. https://github.com/an-do/DeFAST/tree/main/HIVmodel/Figures).
+To consolidate all figures for each model as reported in the manuscript, please excute combine_methods_fig.m.
-2. If you would like to reproduce the ranking result for any particular method, for example, DeFAST, also under Figures folder of either model, please visit DeFAST_HIV_figures (or DeFAST_Cancer_figures) folder and call the function DeFAST_HIV_figs.m (or DeFAST_Cancer_figs.m) to generate DeFAST analysis figure as illustrated in the manuscript.
+3. To reproduce analysis figures as illustrated in the manuscript for any particular method, for example, DeFAST, please visit DeFAST_HIV_figures (or DeFAST_Cancer_figures) folder and call the function DeFAST_HIV_figs.m (or DeFAST_Cancer_figs.m) to generate DeFAST .
-3. Similarly, you can reproduce the ranking result by Sobol’s method and DGSM.
+5. Similarly, you can reproduce the ranking result by Sobol’s method and DGSM.
-4. Please note, all figures generated from the Figures folder are based on the pre-simulated data.
-To reproduce our study, simulations and sensitivity indices, please visit the following folder: DGSM, DeFAST or SobolMethod and call the following functions:
+6. Please note, all figures generated from the Figures folder are based on the pre-simulated data.
+To reproduce all simulations and calculations, please visit the following folder: DGSM, DeFAST or SobolMethod and execute following functions:
     - DeFAST_Cancer_main.m or DeFAST_HIV_main.m: DeFAST study for cancer and HIV model
     - DGSM_Cancer_main.m or DGSM_HIV_main.m study for cancer and HIV model
     - Sobol_Cancer_main.m or Sobol_HIV_main.m: Sobol’s method study for cancer and HIV model

-Here is the overview of the repo:
+Overview of the repo:
 ![repo_overview](https://user-images.githubusercontent.com/20584697/122489268-1aff9900-cf94-11eb-8f63-c20b665bec6e.png)

 ## Detailed implementation